InformaticsMatters/ansible-bastion/README.md

 A copy of the private and public keys of the generated key-pair are also installed in the bastion's `~/.ssh` directory for use there.

-To destroy the bastion, from your local workstation, run: -
+To destroy the bastion, the created SSH key-pair, the server public key and the connect script from your local workstation, run: -

     $ ansible-playbook unsite.yaml --extra-vars "@parameters"